tmontdev/collections/README.md

 	letterSpelling := standardRadioAlphabet()
 	numberSpelling := standardRadioNumbers()
 	// let's get words and letters together in a single map
-	// Note: Merge() method receives a second parameter, the "replace" here passed as false, which means that we don't want to replace values, in case of conflicted keys.
+	// Note: Complement() method sets key/value pairs from the given map, into itself... on key conflict, keeps original value
-	// Note: Merge() method alters the reference map.
-If you don't want your original map to be altered, use Clone() before it.
+	// Note: SetFrom() method sets key/value pairs from the given map, into itself... on key conflict, sets the new value from given map
 	// Note: Clone() method create and returns a new map, identical to the original.
-	// Note: In order to keep letterSpelling map unaltered, let's merge numberSpelling in its Clone standardSpelling := letterSpelling.Clone().Merge(numberSpelling, false)
+	// Note: In order to keep letterSpelling map unaltered, let's merge numberSpelling in its Clone standardSpelling := letterSpelling.Clone().Complement(numberSpelling)

 	// now we are going to replace our preferred spelling words in the alphabet.
-	// Note: In order to replace our preferred spelling words, let's pass "replace" parameter as true
+	// Note: In order to replace our preferred spelling words, let's use SetFrom() method instead of Complement()
-	// Note: In order to keep standardSpelling map unaltered, let's merge preferredRadioSpelling() result in its Clone customSpelling := standardSpelling.Clone().Merge(preferredRadioSpelling(), true)
+	// Note: In order to keep standardSpelling map unaltered, let's merge preferredRadioSpelling() result in its Clone customSpelling := standardSpelling.Clone().SetFrom(preferredRadioSpelling())

 	println(customSpelling.Get('X'))   // "X-men"
 	println(standardSpelling.Get('X')) // "X-Ray"